tess-jl/aws-developer-course/notes/4_AWS_Fundamentals.md

 * go to Security Groups --> want to allow inbound traffic of Security Group only coming from the LB!
 * Edit Inbound Rule for Security Group and delete the 0s that indicate we can access EC2 directly via IP --> now only via load balancer
 * therefore, a very secure set up because we know that only the LB can talk to EC2 on port 80

+### Auto Scaling Groups (ASGs) Overview
+- diff load for websites --> site may grow popular
+- in cloud can create and get rid of servers very quickly

+**ASGs**
+-groups of EC2 instances (one or more) that scale dynamically depending on load --> works hand-in-hand with the LB!
+- Scale out to match increased load --> add EC2s!
+- Scale in to match decreased load --> remove EC2s!
+- Ensure we have a min and max number of machines running (i.e. can only grow/shrink certain amount of EC2s running in an ASG)
+- Auto register new EC2 instances to a LB

+AGS parameters:
+-Min size = min amount of EC2s
+-Actual size / Desired Capacity = how many are running in the ASG in the current moment -Max size = how many EC2s can be added

+AGS attributes:
+* Launch configuration --> mostly the same as when we launched an EC2 instance manually (i.e. AMI and instance type, User Data, EBS volumes, Security Groups, SSH Key Pair)
+* Min size
+* Max size
+* Initial Capacity
+* Desired Capacity
+* Network and Subnets info
+* LB info, target group info
+* Scaling policies (what will trigger scale out or in)

+Auth Scaling Alarms
+-possible to scale ASGs based on CloudWatch alarms -Cloudwatch Alarms measure some metrics --> anything you want, av CPU -Alarms always average (OVERALL ASG instances)
+-Based on alarm --> scale in or out policies

+Auto Scaling New Rules (built in)
+-possible to define better rules directly managed by EC2s
+* target av CPU usage
+* number of req on ELB / instance
+* average Network In
+* average Network Out

+Auto Scaling Custom Metric
+* num of connected users
+* schedule of when expecting a lot of traffic
+1. have to create custom metric on EC2 to CloudWatch (PutMetric API)
+2. create CloudWatch alarm to react to low/high values of the metric
+3. Alarms from CloudWatch will trigger the scaling policy for ASG --> therefore, ASG isn't tied to the metrics AWS exposes, can be any metric

+ASG summary:
+* a friend of a LB and vice versa
+* scaling policies can be based on CPU, Network, or custom
+* ASGs use Launch configs and you update ASG by providing a new lauch config
+* IAM role assigned to ASG --> assigned to EC2s in that ASG
+* ASGs are free! but gotta pay for the EC2s ;)
+* having EC2 instance part of an ASG means that if they get terminated --> ASG will auto restart them, extra security!
+* if LB says instance !== healthy --> ASG will auto terminate and spin up new instance to replace instance

+### ASG Hands On